 Elmhurst College's Department of Communication Sciences and Disorders is dedicated to preparing its students for the successful understanding of human communication and its disorders and differences.

 The department offers a cutting-edge major in communication sciences and disorders that prepares its students for graduate school and to make a real difference in the world.
-Starting in the fall of 2013, the department also will offer a master of science degree in communication sciences and disorders.
+As of fall 2013, the department offers a master of science degree in communication sciences and disorders.

 The major in communication sciences and disorders provides an excellent foundation for graduate study, which is required for national certification by the American Speech-Language-Hearing Association, licensure in most states and a public school certificate in Illinois.
 The major is not designed for students who plan careers as speech-language pathology assistants.